doherty100/azuresandbox/terraform-azurerm-vm-windows/README.md

 This section provides an index of the ~5 resources included in this quick start.

-### Virtual machine
+### Windows jump box virtual machine

 ---

-Dedicated Windows Server [virtual machine](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#vm) connected to the dedicated hub virtual network with a configurable number of data disks, pre-configured administrator credentials using key vault, and pre-configured virtual machine extensions.
+Jump box [virtual machine](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#vm) based on the [Windows virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/) offering.
+The virtual machine is connected to the dedicated hub virtual network with a configurable number of data disks, pre-configured administrator credentials using key vault, and pre-configured virtual machine extensions.

 Variable | In/Out | Type | Scope | Sample
 --- | --- | --- | --- | ---